 While the Anti-Federalists were unable to stop the ratification of the U.S. Constitution, the Anti-Federalist Papers were influential in helping to shape the Bill of Rights.
 The first 10 Amendments to the United States Constitution, known collectively as the Bill of Rights, protected individual liberties and placed limits on the powers of the federal government.

-He died in 1799 at the age of 63.
+He died on June 6, 1799 at the age of 63 from stomach cancer.
 His Southern Virginia plantation is now the Red Hill Patrick Henry National Memorial.

 Henry’s Full Biography; Red Hill Patrick Henry Memorial Foundation.